SamyukthaPatnaik/Clustering/README.md

 Here we are discussing mainly popular Clustering algorithms that are widely used in machine learning:

 **K-Means algorithm:** The k-means algorithm is one of the most popular clustering algorithms.
 It classifies the dataset by dividing the samples into different clusters of equal variances.
 The number of clusters must be specified in this algorithm.
 It is fast with fewer computations required, with the linear complexity of O(n).

+**Mean-shift algorithm:** Mean-shift algorithm tries to find the dense areas in the smooth density of data points.
+It is an example of a centroid-based model, that works on updating the candidates for centroid to be the center of the points within a given region.

+**Mean-shift algorithm**: Mean-shift algorithm tries to find the dense areas in the smooth density of data points.
+It is an example of a centroid-based model, that works on updating the candidates for centroid to be the center of the points within a given region.

+**DBSCAN Algorithm:** It stands for Density-Based Spatial Clustering of Applications with Noise.
+It is an example of a density-based model similar to the mean-shift, but with some remarkable advantages.
+In this algorithm, the areas of high density are separated by the areas of low density.
+Because of this, the clusters can be found in any arbitrary shape.

+**Expectation-Maximization Clustering using GMM:** This algorithm can be used as an alternative for the k-means algorithm or for those cases where K-means can be failed.
+In GMM, it is assumed that the data points are Gaussian distributed.

+**Agglomerative Hierarchical algorithm:** The Agglomerative hierarchical algorithm performs the bottom-up hierarchical clustering.
+In this, each data point is treated as a single cluster at the outset and then successively merged.
+The cluster hierarchy can be represented as a tree-structure.

+**Affinity Propagation:** It is different from other clustering algorithms as it does not require to specify the number of clusters.
+In this, each data point sends a message between the pair of data points until convergence.
+It has O(N2T) time complexity, which is the main drawback of this algorithm.